sarvex/magisk-files/README.md

 ## Download

-> Magisk Delta is made for advanced users only.
+> Magisk Delta is unofficial third-party bleeding Magisk, which means it includes some upstream changes which has not been on Official Magisk Canary build.
 If you are not advanced users, you should use Official Magisk instead!

 ### Stable / Beta